recallnet/rust-recall/sdk/README.md

 > merkle-tree-rs = { git = "https://github.com/consensus-shipyard/merkle-tree-rs.git", branch = "dev" }
 > ```

-This issue will be fixed when the `hoku` crates get published soon.
+This issue will be fixed when the `recall` crates get published soon.

 ## Contributing